lsst/pipelines_lsst_io/install/lsstinstall.rst

       chmod u+x lsstinstall
       ./lsstinstall -T {{ release_eups_tag }}

+The :option:`-T` option specifies the eups tag associated with the release you would like to install.

 Then load the LSST software environment into your shell:

 .. code-block:: bash